garodriguezlp/java-functional-programming/README.md

 # Java Functional Programming

-My attempt for getting into shape with functional programming with Java
+My attempt to get into shape with functional programming on Java